iscbelgon/cse15l-lab-reports/lab1.md

 ## Trying Some Commands
 Our last part of this lab report, we will being running some commands and observing what different useful commands do.
+Specifically, we will be running commands such as `cd`, `ls`, `mkdir`, and `cp`.
+`cd` is used to change directory and can be followed with the directory you wish to change it to.